sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 allows unified analytics and correct tracking of pages that can be accessed from multiple different URLs.

-If you analytics library takes the page URL from the browser, you might need to override that behavior to use the canonical URL that is given to the method.
+If your analytics library takes the page URL from the browser, you might need to override that behavior to use the canonical URL that is given to the method.